HYPERTHYROIDISM - INTERVIEW WITH DR. WILSON

 Dr. Lawrence Wilson, my name is Svetla Bankova and I am the owner of www.Gravesdiseasecure.com, a website providing information about Graves’ disease and hyperthyroidism.
-Since you have a lot of articles and books regarding the influence of different chemicals on our body and their connection with different diseases, I would like to use this opportunity and ask you a few questions about your research, findings and experience that will be very helpful for my clients battling with Graves’ Disease and Hyperthyroidism.
+You have written a lot about various diseases.
+I would like to ask you a few questions about your research, findings and experience that will be very helpful for my clients battling with Graves’ Disease and hyperthyroidism.

 Question 1.
 Dr. Wilson, to my best knowledge hyperthyroidism is a condition in which an overactive thyroid gland is producing an excessive amount of thyroid hormones that circulate in the blood.
 Thyrotoxicosis is a toxic condition that is caused by an excess of thyroid hormones from any cause.
 Thyrotoxicosis can be caused by an excessive intake of thyroid hormone or by overproduction of thyroid hormones by the thyroid gland.